magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-43102-salable-quantity-not-updated-correctly.md

 ## Issue

-Salable quantity is not updated correctly when a refund is done using the REST API.
+Salable quantity is not updated correctly when a refund is done using REST API.

 <ins>Steps to reproduce</ins>: